timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

   ],
   "description": "Feeling trapped by limiting beliefs.
 Avoiding responsibility for one's circumstances.", "archetypes": null,
-  "named_entities": null, // I'm guessing this isn't "eight swords" "actions": [
+  "named_entities": null, // Or depicted entities?
+I'm guessing this isn't "eight swords" "actions": [
     "Feeling trapped", // Is this an action?
     "Avoiding responsibility",